-By 2020 there will be more than 30 billion devices connected via the Internet – even rising to more than 75 billion by 2030 (CRISP Research).
+Today, more than 30 billion devices are already connected via the Internet – even rising to more than 75 billion by 2030 (CRISP Research).
 Initially we think of household appliances and computers in this respect, but this development by no means ignores industrial appliances, machines and even entire facilities: wind turbines, solar parks, waterworks, robots in manufacturing and entire production facilities have to be monitored around the clock – sometimes in the most remote locations.

 Developments which simplify operations and save time and money can be felt here many times more forcefully than in the rest of the IoT (Internet of Things) market.
 Companies are therefore facing the crucial step of digitalisation.

 In all companies, IT (information technology) and OT (operational technology) are moving ever closer together.
 In the first stage OT design and IT strategy need to be combined and coordinated into an integrated digital strategy.

 In some cases existing IT and OT worlds are “encouraged” to work together via interfaces.
 Other companies rely on a radically new digital strategy.
 In both cases, all efforts are focused on secure and reliable data traffic.
 This is the basis for a successful cooperation between IT and OT.